tiberlab/tibercad/manual/Sphinx/Complete/Introduction.rst

 Open Windows Explorer and go to the tiberCAD installation directory.
-If you have write permission in the installation directory, you can browse to an example directory and start the simulation by double clicking the input file, e.g. ``bulk.tib`` in :ref:`tut0step1` .
+If you have write permission in the installation directory, you can browse to an example directory and start the simulation by double clicking the input file, e.g. ``bulk.tib``.

+.. in :ref:`tut0step1`

 If not, copy the whole directory to a location in your personal area and run the examples from there.

 If you cannot run tiberCAD by double clicking a tiberCAD input file (the files with extension ``.tib``), then the input